 “Consequently, one or both partners may start seeking what’s lacking in their relationship outside, leading to infidelity.
 Alternatively, they may accept the dissatisfying relationship as it is and choose to suffer in a partnership that feels hollow.
 This can, over time, take a toll on their mental and physical health,” adds Kavita.

 The effects of complacency in marriage or relationships can spill over to other aspects of a couple’s life too.
 You may find it harder to focus on work, and your professional growth may take a hit.
 If there are children involved, the negativity between the parents can spill on to them as well, making them anxious or depressed.
+That’s why it’s critical to spot the signs of a complacent marriage or relationship in time and work on correcting the course before the damage becomes too deep-seated.

 Related Reading: 23 Signs Of An Unhealthy Relationship